trinodb/trino/docs/src/main/sphinx/connector/hive.rst

       - Timeout for Hive metastore requests.
       - ``10s``
     * - ``hive.hide-delta-lake-tables``
-      - Controls whether to hide Delta Lake tables in table listings.
-Currently applies only when using the AWS Glue metastore.
+      - Enables hiding Delta Lake tables in table listings.
+Only applies when using the AWS Glue metastore.
       - ``false``

 .. _hive-thrift-metastore: